 That’s it, no pineapple.

 My pizza is not a Neapolitan pizza as the above method cannot simply be reproduced with home equipment and schedule.
-It’s a recipe lovingly developed by my mother over years of experiments in her small electrical oven.
-It’s the best home pizza one can get in a relatively short time.
-Really, this time I will not be modest.
+It’s a recipe lovingly developed by my mother over years of experiments in her electrical oven.
+A longer fermentation and well hydrated dough is recommended to obtain near professional results even at home.
+However, this is the best homemade pizza you can get in a relatively short time, when in need to improvise a delicious meal which makes everyone happy.

 for pizza dough: